Skip to Content

 Address: P.za della Signoria, 50121 Firenze FI, Italy

-The Loggia dei Lanzi was first constructed in the 14th century as a private residence, but today is home to several incredible sculptures and works of art.
-Here you can find important pieces by Giambologna, Cellini, and Bernini, including the aforementioned Michelangelo’s David replica as well as the Fountain of Neptune.
-This outdoor gallery is also home to five iconic marble statues, including Matidia, Marciana, Agrippina Minor, Sabine, and a barbarian prisoner.
+The Loggia dei Lanzi was first constructed in the 14th century as a private residence, but today is home to a few incredible sculptures and works of art.
+Here, you can find indispensable pieces by Giambologna, Cellini, and Bernini, including the Michelangelo above’s David replica and the Fountain of Neptune.

 20. Piazza Santo Spirito